char0n/i18next-test/README.md

 ## Formatting

 Formatting is very primitive and doesn't contain any default formatters implementation.
-I strongly suggest to use native Intl for numbers and dates.
+I strongly suggest to use native Intl for numbers.
+For dates we can use moment.js.
 I've provided implementation of the number formatting function as well as React component for it.
 I strongly discourage to use formatting functionality of i18next that is embeded inside the interpolation strings, but rather format numbers and dates before they are interpolated to translation.